method5/plsql_lexer/README.md

 			p_statements        in clob,
 			p_sqlplus_delimiter in varchar2 default '/'
 		) return token_table_table;

+    The package may throw one of these custom exceptions:
+    -20000, The SQL*Plus delimiter cannot be NULL.
+    -20001, The SQL*Plus delimiter cannot contain whitespace.
+    -20002, Fatal parse error in X around line #Y, column #Z of the original string.

 - **STATEMENT_CLASSIFIER** - Classify a statement as DDL, PL/SQL, SELECT, ALTER, etc.